AI Use Cases/Construction

 Automated Intelligent Document Extraction in Construction

-AI intelligent document extraction in construction is the automated capture, classification, and routing of construction-specific documents-RFIs, submittals, change orders, AIA payment applications, safety reports, and subcontractor invoices-into downstream systems like Procore, Sage 300, and Primavera P6 without manual re-entry.
+AI intelligent document extraction in construction is the automated capture, classification, and routing of construction-specific documents - RFIs, submittals, change orders, AIA payment applications, safety reports, and subcontractor invoices - into downstream systems like Procore, Sage 300, and Primavera P6 without manual re-entry.
 Operations teams deploy it to eliminate the 8-12 hours weekly project managers spend hunting and re-keying data, and to close the compliance gaps that inflate TRIR scores and insurance premiums.

 The Problem

 Construction operations teams manually process hundreds of documents monthly - RFIs, submittals, change orders, safety reports, AIA G702/G703 payment applications, and subcontractor invoices - across fragmented systems like Procore, Bluebeam, and Sage 300 Construction.
-Project managers spend 8-12 hours weekly hunting for specific documents, re-keying data into estimating software, and chasing missing information.
+Project managers can spend 8-12 hours weekly hunting for specific documents, re-keying data into estimating software, and chasing missing information.
 Superintendents on job sites photograph blueprints and handwritten reports that never reach the office until days later, creating blind spots on schedule and safety compliance.

 Revenue & Operational Impact